 “Instant communication?
 Instant transportation?
 How is that bad?”
 I cock my head, puzzled.

 “They aren’t.
 Not inherently, anyway.
 But as the Tessellate expanded and grew in power, it spawned an excess of ease and luxury.
 No one needed to converse in person, so instead of aiming for consensus or logic, folk lapsed into anger and vitriol.
-And since the Tessellate permitted mass indulgence without a price, few—if any—reaped the consequence of their words and actions.”
+And since the Tessellate allowed for toxic discourse, few—if any—reaped the consequence of their words and actions.”

 “Sounds familiar.
 On my world, we’re spoiled by technology instead of magic.”

 His hooded face turns toward me.
 “Aye?”